 (b) Chapter 6D.

+[Section 128 amended by No. 7 of 2016 s.
+198.]

-129. Repayment of deposits, and redemption of debentures and co-operative capital units
+129. Repayment of deposits and redemption of debentures and CCUs

-(1) A deposit, debenture or co-operative capital unit to which an amount payable to a former member is applied under this Division or section 73(2) is to be repaid or redeemed, as the case may be, as soon as repayment or redemption would not, in the opinion of the board, adversely affect the financial position of the co-operative.
+(1) A deposit, debenture or CCU to which an amount payable to a former member is applied under this Division or section 73(2) is to be repaid or redeemed, as the case may be, as soon as repayment or redemption would not, in the opinion of the board, adversely affect the financial position of the co-operative.

-(2) The deposit, debenture or co-operative capital unit must in any case be repaid or redeemed within 10 years, or within any shorter period that the rules of the co-operative may require, after cancellation of the member’s membership.
+(2) The deposit, debenture or CCU must in any case be repaid or redeemed within 10 years, or within any shorter period that the rules of the co-operative may require, after cancellation of the member’s membership.

+[Section 129 amended by No. 7 of 2016 s.
+198.]

 130. Register of cancelled memberships

 A co-operative must keep a register stating the particulars, as prescribed by the regulations, of persons whose membership has been cancelled under this Part.